supervisely-ecosystem/RT-DETRv2/supervisely_integration/demo/INFERENCE-2.md

 ##### Predict with CLI

-Instead of using `Session`, you can deploy and predict in a single command.
+Instead of deploying the model and using `Session` for predicting, you can deploy and predict in a single command.

 ```bash
 PYTHONPATH="${PWD}:${PYTHONPATH}" \